j-entra/quartz/content/books/Atomic-Habits.md

 - The all-or-nothing cycle of behavior change is just one pitfall that can derail your habits.

 - “Genes can predispose, but they don’t predetermine.”
-The

 - fixable flaws—a spot on your shirt, a